zhuyiche/llava-phi/README.md

 ## Release
+[1/26] Now you can download our model weight.
 [1/15] Our model and training codes are released. <br>
 [1/5] Our codes are currently undergoing an internal review and will be released shortly (expected next week)